 We loved the Badlands Ranch Store, and considered it one of the 9 Best Things to Do in the Black Hills with Kids (after all the national parks, monuments, caves, and whatnot).

-The schmuckiest place on earth.
+The schmuckiest place on earth and a complete waste of time.
 You’ve been warned.

 Badlands Motel and Campground